THE STORY BEHIND

 What does it take to succeed at what everyone says is impossible?

-Tenacity, a drive to create change and a desire to make a positive impact in someone's life.
-Sisters Sofie and Sarah had that when they founded OICAN in the spring of 2021.
+Determination, a drive to create change, and a desire to make a positive impact in someone’s life.
+That is what sisters Sofie and Sarah had when they founded OICAN in the spring of 2021.

-OICAN is the creative outgrowth of two entrepreneurs' personal connection to a clear problem and the burning drive to find the solution.
+OICAN is the creative outcome of two entrepreneurs’ personal connection to a clear problem and their burning drive to find a solution.

 The short story

-Sofie and Sarah have - together with top expertise - developed a new protective material that both provides good protection and can be integrated into clothing without being seen (and barely felt).
-A close, interdisciplinary collaboration with some of the country's leading researchers, materials experts and biomechanical engineers made the impossible possible!
+Sofie and Sarah, together with top experts, developed a new protective material that not only provides excellent protection but can also be integrated into clothing without being visible (or even noticeable).
+A close, interdisciplinary collaboration with some of the country’s leading researchers, material experts, and biomechanical engineers made the impossible possible!

-The company was founded in 2021, but the idea began already in 2020 when one of the founder's sons was diagnosed with a chronic disease that means an increased risk of injuries in connection with falls.
+The company was founded in 2021, but the idea began in 2020 when one of the founders’ sons was diagnosed with a chronic illness that increased his risk of injury from falls.

 The slightly longer story

-It all started in the summer of 2020 when Sofie's youngest son was 1 year old.
-Then the family learned that he had a chronic illness which, among other things, means a greater risk of injury if he falls.
-As a one-year-old, he wasn't very steady on his legs yet, so an occupational therapist at the hospital gave him a cut-out pillow to wear as protection inside his clothes.
-But the pillow rubbed and showed on the outside and many children on the playground wondered what it was that was sticking out.
-That made Sofie start to think.
+It all started in the summer of 2020 when Sofie’s youngest son was one year old.
+That was when the family learned that he had a chronic illness that, among other things, increased his risk of injury if he fell.
+At that age, he was not yet steady on his feet, so an occupational therapist at the hospital gave him a cut-out cushion to wear under his clothes as protection.
+However, the cushion caused chafing, was highly visible, and many children at the playground asked what was sticking out.
+This got Sofie thinking.

 Every impact affects

-Sofie started studying.
-The most common part of the body to be injured in falls and bumps is the head, and researchers today point out that repeated blows and bumps to the head can affect the brain in the long term.
-So regardless of whether a child is sensitive to injuries, has challenges with their balance or just likes to romp around, a protection in play can be a great security.
-Sofie found plenty of protection for sports and athletic activities, but almost none that could be used discreetly in everyday life.
-Here there was a job to do and the idea of a protective cap took off.
+Sofie started researching.
+The most common body part injured in falls and impacts is the head, and researchers today point out that repeated blows to the head can affect the brain in the long run.
+Whether a child is sensitive to injuries, struggles with balance, or simply loves to play energetically, protection during playtime can provide a great sense of security.
+Sofie found many types of protective gear for sports and athletic activities, but almost none that could be discreetly used in everyday life.
+This was a gap that needed to be filled, and the idea of a protective hat started taking shape.

 Find a solution

-Sofie is a trained political scientist with a focus on, among other things, sustainability.
-She had no previous experience from either the protection or clothing industry.
-Neither does sister Sarah, who is trained in health and behavioral science.
-However, both have always been enterprising and encouraged not to give up.
-Already as children, they learned that: "If you want something, you have to work for it.
-If problems arise, you must find a solution.”
+Sofie has a background in political science with a focus on sustainability.
+She had no prior experience in the protective gear or clothing industry.
+Neither did her sister Sarah, who has a background in health and behavioral science.
+However, both had always been entrepreneurial and encouraged never to give up.
+From a young age, they learned: "If you want something, you have to work for it.
+If a problem arises, you must find a solution."

 No compromises

-Together, they began to look for something that could protect a child's head against impacts and at the same time be discreet, comfortable and kind to the environment.
+Together, they began searching for a solution that could protect a child’s head from impacts while being discreet, comfortable, and environmentally friendly.
 No compromises.

-To find out everything about protective materials and textiles, they started by taking a course at the Chemicals Inspectorate.
-It was called "Phase out dangerous substances from your products" and was aimed at established companies.
-Sofie and Sarah hadn't even started their business, but thought it's better to know in advance what to avoid.
-Many raised their eyebrows at this, but it would prove to be a smart move.
+To learn everything about protective materials and textiles, they started by taking a course at the Swedish Chemicals Agency called "Phase Out Hazardous Substances from Your Products."
+It was intended for established companies, but even though Sofie and Sarah had not yet started their business, they thought it would be better to know in advance what to avoid.
+Many were surprised by their initiative, but it turned out to be a smart move.

 Tests at RISE

-Most protective materials on the market are made of PU or PVC plastic, and can be downright harmful both to the person who uses the product and to the person who manufactures it.
-Sofie and Sarah did not want to reduce one risk by adding another, so they continued their search by testing some twenty world-leading materials at RISE (Research Institutes of Sweden) without finding what they were looking for.
+Most protective materials on the market are made of PU or PVC plastic, which can be harmful both to the user and the manufacturer.
+Sofie and Sarah did not want to reduce one risk by introducing another, so they continued their search by testing around twenty world-leading materials at RISE (Research Institutes of Sweden) but still did not find what they were looking for.

 "Science must be challenged"

-One day they received the sad message "you will not find what you are looking for" from a material expert in the industry.
-There was simply nothing on the market that could meet all of OICAN's requirements.
-That could have been the end of this story.
-But instead it became the motivator to think in a different way – more interdisciplinary.
-The usual science obviously needed to be challenged and innovative actors were invited into the development work.
-And it worked!
-Through help from Science Park's incubators and support from the state's innovation authority Vinnova, the sisters teamed up with Sweden's leading researchers, materials experts and biomechanical engineers.
+One day, they received the discouraging message, "You won’t find what you’re looking for," from a materials expert in the industry.
+There was simply nothing on the market that met all of OICAN’s requirements.
+This could have been the end of the story.
+But instead, it became the motivation to think differently—more interdisciplinarily.
+Conventional science clearly needed to be challenged, and innovative minds were invited into the development process.
+And they succeeded!
+With the help of Science Parks incubators and support from the Swedish Innovation Agency Vinnova, the sisters teamed up with Sweden’s leading researchers, material experts, and biomechanical engineers.

 A unique material